-Number of no-paddle Rain Days – one.
+The number of no-paddle Rain Days – one.
 We spent it on Auger Lake on a campsite indicated on a Wabakimi Project-supplied map.

-Best camp site – the site on Cliff Lake facing the 250 meter long rock wall on the west shore about a third of the way down the lake as you enter from the north
+Best campsite – the site on Cliff Lake facing the 250-meter long rock wall on the west shore about a third of the way down the lake as you enter from the north

 The site at the south end of Butland Lake was also special and had all the ingredients we look for – that sloped rock front area, a flat area sheltered from the wind for our 4-person MEC Wanderer, easy exit for the canoe, breezy point.

 Steepest Portage: Witchwood Lake to Whiteclay Bay.
-Starts off with a heart rate pumper before levelling off a bit.
+Starts off with a heart rate pumper before leveling off a bit.
 We’d include the Bad Medicine Lake portage but it is only bad if you are coming from the south.

 Oddest Lunch Spots: The abandoned beaver lodge on the Misenkow since there are so few places to stop and maybe the flat rock in the Albany before Eskakwa Falls.